-ACADEMIC: Eligibility is based on composite ACT score, scholastic average in high school, or leadership activities in high school.
+ACADEMIC: Eligibility is based on composite ACT score or scholastic average in high school, depending on the type of scholarship.

 SERVICE: Awarded to students involved in athletic and service endeavors while in college.

 FOUNDATION: Made available through gifts from individuals, corporations, and organizations.
 The application for foundation scholarships is available through RiverGuide.
 Once the student logs into RiverGuide, click on Wildcat Web, then the Student tab, then the link for Foundation Scholarship Application.